Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Introduction

-This study combines a variational method and a post-processing technique to efficiently solve constrained COPs.
-Fig.~\ref{Fig:schematic} provides a flowchart of our proposed algorithm, which we call the post-processing variational quantum algorithm (pVQA).
-As an illustration, consider a COP with two spins $\sigma =(\sigma_1, \sigma_2) \in \{ -1, 1\}^{\otimes 2}$ subject to a linear equality constraint $\sigma_1 + \sigma_2 = 0$.
+This study combines a variational method and a post-processing technique to efficiently obtain high-quality solutions of constrained COPs.
+Fig.~\ref{Fig:schematic} provides a flowchart of our proposed algorithm, which we call the post-processing variationally scheduled quantum algorithm (pVSQA).
+As an illustration, consider a COP with two spins $\sigma =(\sigma_1, \sigma_2) \in \{ -1, 1\}^{\otimes 2}$ subject to a constraint $\sigma_1 + \sigma_2 = 0$.
 The spin configurations $(\sigma_1, \sigma_2)=(1,-1)$ and $(-1, 1)$ are feasible solutions, and all others are infeasible solutions.
-First, the quantum device generates a variational quantum state using the quantum annealing algorithm.
+First, the quantum device generates a variational quantum state via quantum computation.
 Then quantum measurements of the quantum state provide the probability distribution of the spin configuration denoted by $p'(\sigma)$.
 The probability distribution generally has a population over the infeasible solutions (i.e., $(\sigma_1, \sigma_2)=(-1,-1)$ and $(1, 1)$).
 Post-processing transforms the infeasible solutions into feasible ones.
 Hence, the probability distribution $p(\sigma)$ is populated only with feasible solutions.
-The classical optimizer calculates the energy expectation value of the cost function using $p(\sigma)$ and updates the annealing path.
-Repeating this process finds an optimized annealing path that gives the high-fidelity ground state.
+The classical optimizer calculates the energy expectation value of the cost function using $p(\sigma)$ and updates the schedule function.
+Repeating this process finds an optimized schedule function that gives low-energy states.

-The three main contributions of this paper are given as follows: \begin{itemize} \item We propose pVQA as a method for efficiently solving constrained COPs and apply it to the graph partitioning problem (GPP) and the quadratic knapsack problem (QKP). \item We execute pVQA on a simulator. pVQA requires a small number of variational parameters to achieve the optimal performance within a predetermined annealing time. \item pVQA outperforms conventional algorithms such as quantum annealing and QAOA on a quantum annealer and a gate-type quantum device. \end{itemize}
+The three main contributions of this paper are given as follows: \begin{itemize} \item We propose pVSQA to efficiently provide high-quality solutions of constrained COPs.
+We obtain a sufficient condition for constrained COPs to apply pVSQA based on a greedy post-processing algorithm.
+We apply it to the graph partitioning problem (GPP) and the quadratic knapsack problem (QKP). \item We execute pVSQA on a simulator. pVSQA requires a small number of variational parameters to achieve a (near-)optimal performance within a predetermined operation time. \item The experiments on a quantum annealer and a gate-based quantum device demonstrates that pVSQA outperforms conventional quantum annealing with and without a post-processing and QAOA without a post-processing. \end{itemize}